bizojs/Rada/README.md

+# ATTENTION
+**This branch contains rewrite code for discord.js v13.
+(All of these features may break in the future, use at your own risk!)**

 # Multi purpose discord bot made by br4d#0040

 This bot is the first proper bot that I have open sourced.
 I prefer to keep bots closed source due to the fact that I'm not a huge fan of people self hosting their own version of my bot that I spent alot of time and effort on.
 That changes today with Rada!
 If you're interested in self hosting Rada, there's information below on how to do so!